RuleOfSix/tildeathc/README.md

 Universe objects are alive, cannot be killed, and do not have left or right halves (in other words, they cannot be bifurcated).

 Input objects are used to take in input from users on the command line: when an input object is imported, the user will be prompted for input.
 This input can ONLY take the form of a string of 0 and 1 characters (eg. the text "011101" is valid input, but "hello" will cause a runtime error).
 This "binary" input is bound to the newly-created input object, and can be "read out" via successive bifurcation.
+The left half of any given input object is alive if the first character of the input is 1, and dead if it is 0.
+The right half is another input object that represents all but the first character of the text input, and will be dead if it doesnt contain at least one character.
+This allows the parsing of binary input from the user.

 Library import statements don't create objects, they effectively insert another ~ATH file in their own place.
 The name used for the import is the filename the compiler will search for to insert, but without the file extension: for instance, `import library NUMBERS256` will cause the compiler to insert the contents of NUMBERS256.~ATH into the file at that location.
-The only real utility of importing a library is to have your program come pre-loaded with certain objects already created.
+Libraries can only be imported at the beginning of a program (before non-import graves) and cannot contain input imports or PRINT statements; thus, the only real utility of importing a library is to have your program come pre-loaded with certain objects already created.
 The NUMBERS256.~ATH library that is installed alongside the compiler is an example of the utility of this: it creates for you references to 256 objects, each the left half of the next, named N256 to N0.
 Only N0 is dead.
 This is a very simplistic way to encode numbers in RoS ~ATH (and also how numbers are encoded in drocta ~ATH), but writing out the about 260 lines of code to create these objects at the top of every program where you want to use numbers would be a chore.

 ## Loops
 Loops are structured like this: